 \paragraph{Training cost.}

-Table~\ref{tab:train_cost} reports the wall-clock training time on \textsc{ALFWorld} with \textit{Qwen3-4B-Instruct-2507}, measured on 8$\times$H100 GPUs.
-D2Skill takes 25.6 hours, remaining \textbf{close to GRPO} (20.8 hours) while being \textbf{substantially cheaper than SkillRL} (49.2 hours).
-As shown in Figure~\ref{fig:eval_curves_times}, D2Skill also reaches strong evaluation performance much earlier in wall-clock time, making it about \textbf{1.7$\times$ faster than SkillRL} in practice.
+On \textsc{ALFWorld} with \textit{Qwen3-4B-Instruct-2507}, measured on 8$\times$H100 GPUs, D2Skill takes 25.6 wall-clock training hours, remaining \textbf{close to GRPO} (20.8 hours) while being \textbf{substantially cheaper than SkillRL} (49.2 hours).
+Figure~\ref{fig:eval_curves_times} further shows that D2Skill reaches strong evaluation performance much earlier in wall-clock time, making it about \textbf{1.7$\times$ faster than SkillRL} in practice.
 This low overhead mainly comes from an efficient retrieval pipeline: retrieval is executed with batched embedding queries and skill embeddings are updated incrementally, so only newly added skills need to be encoded after each bank update.
-As a result, D2Skill remains close to GRPO in training cost despite introducing skill retrieval and management.
+As a result, D2Skill remains close to GRPO in training cost despite introducing dynamic skill retrieval and management.
 Further implementation details are available in our open-source \href{https://github.com/TU2021/D2Skill-AgenticRL}{codebase}.